Come and visit one of the oldest cities in the Mediterranean!…

 The city of Ibiza is the oldest in the Balearic Islands and one of the oldest in Spain and the western Mediterranean.
 It was founded in the year 654 BC by the Phoenicians, a seafaring and trading people from the eastern Mediterranean.

-Its name is derived from the Phoenician word Ybosym, island of the god Bes, the protector from snakes, given that on this island there are no harmful animals.
+Its name is derived from the Phoenician word Ybosym, meaning island of the god Bes, the protector from snakes, since there are no harmful animals on this island.

 Ybosym became an important redistribution centre on the trade routes between Carthage and its Iberian colonies.